FreshFlicks/rep/README.md

 This application's RESTful API is powered by Express.js

-All routes are appended underneith `{root}/api/v1/`.
+All routes are appended underneath `{root}/api/v1/`.
 Ex: `http://localhost:5000/api/v1/scheduledEvents`

 **NOTE:** Any endpoint that **requires authorization** must be appended with the **Authorization header** and **jwt token** retrieved from the [login endpoint](#login---post-login).